+Information Sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018) i

 Staff at our school are aware of the need to share information appropriately.
 The documents above emphasise the key point that if there is a suspicion that a child could be at risk of significant harm, they should refer the matter to the First Contact Service without delay.
 Concerns must always be followed up in writing.